Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of the Built Environment

-I am Programme Leader for the MA in Architectural History, and Primary Supervisor for MPhil/PhD Architectural Design and Architectural History and Theory, and MArch Architecture Part 2 Thesis.
+I am Programme Leader for the MA in Architectural History, and a Primary Supervisor for MPhil/PhD Architectural Design and Architectural History and Theory, and MArch Architecture Part 2 Thesis.
 My research and teaching focus on how aesthetic, material, technological, biopolitical and ecological histories and theories inform contemporary architectural thinking and practice, and reflect my training in art history, philosophy and fine art.

 Recent publications include: Poetic Biopolitics: Practices of Relation in Architecture and the Arts (co-ed., 2015 forthcoming); Relational Architectural Ecologies: Architecture, Nature and Subjectivity (ed., 2013); and 'Spinoza's Geometric and Ecological Ratios' in The Politics of Parametricism, ed.
 Manuel Shvartzberg and Matthew Poole (2015).
 Previous publications include, Space, Geometry and Aesthetics: Through Kant and Towards Deleuze (2008) and Irigaray for Architects (2007).

 I regularly give public talks and conferences, including: KADK Copenhagen, KTH Stockholm, UTS Sydney; TU Delft; University of Tasmania, Launceston; Tongji University, Shanghai; Hofstra University, USA; RCA, Sheffield University.
 I have been appointed External Examiner to: BA Fine Art, Chelsea School of Art, University of the Arts, London (2006-10); and PhDs for UCL, TU Delft, RMIT, UCL, Goldsmiths University and Edinburgh University.
 I am currently Chair of the Dissertation Judging Panel for the RIBA President's Medals Dissertation Prize, and member of the Judging Panel in 2013.